PoCInnovation/Workshops/ai/1.Data_Science_Pandas/README.md

 - clean datasets
 - visualize data analyse

+⚠️ Don't forget to extract the datasets from the file compress datasets.zip

 ## What is Jupyter Notebook :book:

 Jupyter Notebook allows you to work by cells.
 Modify the cells to pass the exercises.